hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I hope that @henrikmk  will translate his experiments from C and REBOL to R/S and Red and then let us (non Red Team members) use those "creatures".

 [10:54:55](#6guiSiNmnGgTUQD9jahBIu5D9GXLo5N_bq-IUG19864) <planetsizecpu (Jose Luis)>:
-Today pushed online the new level L16, but maybe it needs some changes as it needs to be full tested. Ì†ΩÌ∏Ñ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number on the gravity function objects list.
+Today pushed online the new level L16, but maybe it needs some changes as it needs to be full tested. üòÑ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number on the gravity function objects list.

 [10:55:21](#Z25PtLe3St5yIIBL-6E4TrVjoAxLe6-t-r8MZHLM2dw) <planetsizecpu (Jose Luis)>:
 [![cavetest165.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/cQeq/thumb/cavetest165.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/cQeq/cavetest165.gif)

 [10:56:10](#KPcWj4Sy4R81__fgpQ3GFnjREhnRWpTEr2mA8uDy0tg) <planetsizecpu (Jose Luis)>:
-* Today pushed online the new level L16, but maybe it needs some changes as it must be full tested. Ì†ΩÌ∏Ñ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number on the gravity function objects list.
+* Today pushed online the new level L16, but maybe it needs some changes as it must be full tested. üòÑ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number on the gravity function objects list.

 [10:58:02](#mEj1spl9hK6vA-0rjj5OV5QDuqhsoWc-OddYn9JbR18) <planetsizecpu (Jose Luis)>:
-* Today pushed online the new level L16, but maybe it needs some changes as it must be full tested. Ì†ΩÌ∏Ñ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number of objects affected by the gravity function.
+* Today pushed online the new level L16, but maybe it needs some changes as it must be full tested. üòÑ My home PC need to be updated too, as it can be seen on the slow objects movement, it is related to the high number of objects affected by the gravity function.

 [14:04:07](#BdjnqW4xfguPmpjLrX6fdgBOzT8lK51JVm3U5Vbcf5k) <GalenIvanov (Galen Ivanov)>: